Mental-Vagabond/Mental-Vagabond.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Divine Sex"
+  title: "Aching for Eden"
-  url: '/christian-naturism/Book_Report-Divine_Sex/'
+  url: '/christian-naturism/AchingForEden/'
-  image: DivineSexCover.jpg
+  image: GoldenGateFromBakersBeach-thumb.png
-  text: "The first book I ever read that said many of the same things that I had found in the Bible"
+  text: "A more recent addition, a Christian Naturist blog that I really enjoy.
+I hope you enjoy it as much as I do."
 widget2:
   title: "Can a Christian be a Naturist?"
   url: '/christian-naturism/Can_A_Christian_Be_A_Naturist/'